-Using a speaker cable of 18 gauge or heavier (the heavier the cable, the lower the gauge), simply connect any of the 550x's Speaker Output jacks to the input jacks of your two speaker cabinets.
+Using a speaker cable of 18 gauge or heavier (the heavier the cable, the lower the gauge), simply connect any of the 750x's Speaker Output jacks to the input jacks of your two speaker cabinets.
 (You can use one 1/4" and one Speakon Output jack each if you wish; however, it is always best to use speaker cables with similar type ends.)
-If you use two 8 ohm cabinets-the two-cabinet setup recommended by SWR-the resulting "total" impedance will be 4 ohms, and the 550x will deliver 550 watts spread across both cabinets.
-Since the 550x is a mono amplifier and individual cabinet levels cannot be adjusted, it is recommended that you use cabinets of the same impedance when using more than one cabinet.
+If the cabinets are the same impedance, the same amount of power will be sent to each enclosure.
+If the cabinets are different impedances, more power will flow to the cabinet with the lower impedance.
+Since the 750x is a mono amplifier and individual cabinet levels cannot be adjusted, it is recommended that you use cabinets of the same impedance when using more than one cabinet.
+If you use two 8 ohm cabinets-the two-cabinet setup recommended by SWR-the resulting "total" impedance will be 4 ohms, and the 750x will deliver 750 watts spread across both cabinets.
 Needless to say, in all cases, be sure to check the power handling capabilities and impedance of your speaker cabinet(s) before connection and operation.

-IMPORTANT: The minimum total impedance when operating the 550x is 4 ohms.
+Important: The minimum total impedance when operating the 750x is 2.6 ohms.
 This means you can safely use:

-- a) a single 8 ohm cabinet
+- a) A single 8 ohm cabinet

-- b) a single 4 ohm cabinet
+- b) A single 4 ohm cabinet

-- c) two 8 ohm cabinets (total: 4 ohms)
+- c) Two 8 ohm cabinets (total: 4 ohms)

+- d) One 8 ohm cabinet and one 4 ohm cabinet (total: 2.6 ohms)

-- d) two 16 ohm cabinets (total: 8 ohms)
+- e) Three 8 ohm cabinets (total: 2.6 ohms)